xrd/ChitStat/README.md

 * Better interpretation of what is an R command and what is a normal message.
 Maybe anything is R unless we use a format like "user:  some message here" where we must specify a username, or "all:" for everyone in the room.
 Then we could do away with the select menu.
 * Tricky to handle responses from the R interpreter since calculations could take a long time.
 Node.js asynchronous code could really help here.

-How To Run:
-(this needs a lot of work)
+How To Run (this needs a lot of work):

 * install node, connect, etc.
+* ./node-lib/riak-0.11.0-osx-x86_64/bin/riak start
 * cd chitstat-server
 * ./connect &
-* cd ../node-lib/riak-0.11.0-osx-x86_64
-* ./bin/riak start

 Enjoy!
-Of course, lots is broken right now.
+There is still a lot to be done.

 A sample transcript on the server side: